Retired teacher Hamm stays busy, involved

-Hamm said he moved here in 2014 after 24 years of teaching English and journalism in California.
+Hamm said he moved to Bella Vista in 2014 after 24 years of teaching English and journalism in California.

 "I had tried a few careers since college, and nothing seemed to be quite right," he said, noting he'd managed restaurants, provided news over the radio, did farm accounting and youth ministry before moving into education.
 "That one seemed to be a good fit," he explained.